 Tom Witt playing a ukulele?
 In Elm House 1906

 Postcard above from 1906 of Elm House.
+Elm House today 2019 showing where Kingsway is now

-Kingsway appears around 1930 and would
+Kingsway appears around 1930

 In 1911 the Claye family lived at Elm House.
 Herbert Sandford Claye aged fifty was the Macclesfield Courier proprietor.
 He and wife Annie aged forty six had three children living with them.
 They had one servant, Beatrice Skirman aged thirty six from Buxton.
 Visiting them at this time was Venable Alfred Neild, Archdeacon of Dunedin in New Zealand.